Almonds and Olivez

 Moringa and Cancer

-Cancer is a very common disease that is said to be the leading cause of death worldwide, accounting for almost Ten (10) million death in 2020 (Ferlay et al. 2020).
+Cancer is a very common disease that is said to be the leading cause of death worldwide, accounting for almost Ten (10) million deaths in 2020 (Ferlay et al. 2020).
 Breast, lung, and colon cancer accounts for most of the cases.
 While there are no specific reasons for cancer development, factors such as smoking, lack of exercise, and radiation exposure have been cited as leading causes (Nair, et. al. 2005).

 Why Moringa is considered ‘Nature’s Multivitamin?’